Our Work in Kenya

 Educational Initiatives and Capacity Building in Kenya

 Moving Mountains runs a wide variety of educational programs and capacity building initiatives across Kenya, from the slums of Nairobi to rural areas in need of development.
 Currently, Moving Mountains Kenya supports twelve primary schools, 2 secondary schools, the Embu School for Special Needs, a football coaching program for the “Black Cats” team, and various educational support programmes.
-All of these programmes are run as part of a larger, long-term development plan to encourage sustainable change and growth in our communities in Kenya.

 At the primary schools in Kenya, many of which were constructed with funds from Moving Mountains, we provide uniforms, books, stationery, counselling, and mentoring for select students.